Top Asked Pharma Packing Questions for the Interview

 3D BARCODE:

 Uses the peak of the lines to insert information.
 The information in the 3D barcode is mostly correct and can’t be seen by the eye.
 This makes it tamper-proof and a great aid for business setups.
-3D barcode is a superb resolution for rectifying varied issues, like inaccurate valuation, inventory errors, and overstocking, that is common within the case of 2D barcodes.
+3D barcode is a superb resolution for rectifying varied issues, like inaccurate valuation, inventory errors, and overstocking, which are common in the case of 2D barcodes.

 3d barcode